monsoonmaelstrom/book2/book2.md

 Liam nods.

 “Do you think Davy could find us some horses?”
 Peter asks me.
-He’s clearly trying to get rid of me, since he could just go ask Davy himself, but I’ll play along.
+He’s clearly trying to get rid of me, since he could go ask Davy himself, but I’ll play along.

 “I’ll go ask him,” I say as I stand up and leave the two of them alone.